Richard Cotton (politician)

 Richard Anthony Cotton (9 July 1923 – 13 August 2010), known for most of his life as "Dick" Cotton, was a Western Australian politician and educator who served as deputy mayor of Fremantle from 1976–1978.
-Cotton has been described as a caring administrator and an staunch advocate for housing in North Fremantle.
+Cotton has been described as a caring administrator and a staunch advocate for housing in North Fremantle.

 Biography

 Early life

 Richard Cotton was born on 9 July 1923 to George Alfred and Ruby Mary Cotton, and was raised in the Roman Catholic faith.
 He boarded at Christian Brothers’ Boarding School, Geraldton in early high school and completed his leaving at Christian Brothers’ College, Fremantle, in 1941.

 Military service

 During WWII, Cotton enlisted with the Royal Australian Air Force and trained as part of the No. 33 course at No. 5 Service Flying Training School RAAF.
 Cotton worked as a wireless navigator and achieved the rank of Warrant Officer.

 As an educator

 Cotton's education career started in 1948 at a one-teacher school in Treesville, Western Australia in 1948, and from thereon continued in the Western Australian TAFE system.

 Later, Cotton served as Principal of Midland TAFE beginning 1969 and of Leederville Technical College starting in 1973, and established an aviation school while at Midland.
 In 1980 he was appointed as the Principal of Perth Technical College, then the biggest college in the technical education system with 11,989 students enrolled at the time.

-Dick Cotton became an eminent figure in the Western Australian TAFE system as a Principal and an active member of Teacher’s Union executive.
+Dick Cotton became an eminent figure in the Western Australian TAFE system as a Principal and an active member of Teachers' Union executive.
 He was described as a caring administrator and practised a participative approach where staff were consulted and involved.
 These were the principles of his Masters of Education dissertation, “An Analysis of the Structure and Organisation of the Technical Education”, recommended to teachers of the division.
-When standing down from the Union Executive of the Teacher’s union in 1971, he claimed the abolition of teacher assessment in 1967 as a highlight of his fifteen years serving on the union; this had led to the professional status of teachers with a move to teacher registration.
+When standing down from the Union Executive of the Teachers' union in 1971, he claimed the abolition of teacher assessment in 1967 as a highlight of his fifteen years serving on the union; this had led to the professional status of teachers with a move to teacher registration.
 He also organised a mass protest meeting of lecturers to prevent the worsening of conditions of service in the Technical Division and worked with the P&C Federation to plan the joint campaign for federal aid.

 During his term as Principal of Perth Technical College, his applications and delegations to the Education Minister assured funding of the Stage 2 of the buildings of the new Perth Technical College encompassing the Department of Art, Craft and Design which stands today in the Perth Cultural Centre at Northbridge.
 The new Perth Technical College overcame the difficulties of staff integration and communications of disbursement of campuses across the Perth area.

 In 1995, Cotton became a Life Member of the Association of Principals of Technical Institutions (W.A.).